BioJulia/PopGen.jl/docs/comparison.md

 ![clutches pearls](img/clutches pearls cactus.png)

-**What the eff??** How is that possible?!
+What sorcery is this?!
 Well, it's all in the Typing of the genotypes.
 Each genotype for each locus is encoded as a `Tuple` of either `Int8` (if SNPs) or `Int16` (if msats) to absolutely minimize their footprint without further going into byte-level encoding (so you can still see human-readable alleles).
 An `Int8` is a signed integer that occupies 8bits of memory, whereas an `Int16` occupies 16bits (as compared to a standard `Int64`).

 The original file is `3.2mb`, and our `PopObj`takes up ~`1.6mb` in memory (half as big as the source file!) versus the ~`5.3mb` of a `genind`, which is ~1.5x larger than the source file and ~3.3x larger than our `PopObj`.
 That's quite a big difference!